britecharts/britecharts/src/doc/how-to-guides/migration-guide-2-to-3.md

 2. Change how you show loading states

-Search for any use of the 'loadingState' accessor for getting the loading state, and simply render the chart with 'isLoading' as true and a valid dataset (it can be empty).
+Search for any use of the 'loadingState' accessor for getting the loading state, and render the chart with 'isLoading' as true and a valid dataset (it can be empty).

 ```js
 // Version 2